SaifurRahmanMohsin/googleanalytics-plugin/README.md

 # Google/Firebase Analytics Plugin

 This plugin is a fork of the Google Analytics [OctoberCMS](http://octobercms.com) plugin.
 The main difference is that unlike that plugin, this one uses Google Analytics Data API (GA4) which gives both web and app data.
-Secondly, this plugin abstracts the browsers, top pages, traffic goals, traffic overview and traffic sources reportwidgets into a line, bar, pie\* and percentage\* charts (credit to [Scott Bedard](https://github.com/scottbedard/analyticsextension) for this).
+Secondly, this plugin abstracts the browsers, top pages, traffic goals, traffic overview and traffic sources reportwidgets into a line, bar, pie and percentage charts (credit to [Scott Bedard](https://github.com/scottbedard/analyticsextension) for this).

-\* Still under-development

 ## Configuration